pixelcure/redditron/ReadMe.md

 # To begin, you'll need to be sure to have Node and Electron installed globally.

+#### Please be aware, there are two `package.json` files.
+One handles back end Electron side, in the projects `root`.
+The other is located on the client side, within `/client`.

-# The root folder contains the `main.js` file to handle Electron, as well as it's `package.json` file to handle dependencies.
-Begin buy running `npm install` in root folder within your terminal.
+The root folder contains the `main.js` file to handle Electron, as well as it's `package.json` file to handle dependencies.

+Begin by running `npm install` in root folder within your terminal.
 Next, change directors to `/client` and `npm install` there as well for the front end dependencies.

 After you've installed the dependncies, you'll need to run both Electron and the server for the client.